pypomp/quant/README.md

 * results.
 A directory with saved results from code.py

-* report.ipynb.
-A report presenting and discussing the results pulled in from the results directory
+* report.ipynb or report.qmd.
+A report presenting and discussing the results pulled in from the results directory. qmd is currently the preferred format, since it plays nicely with git and facilitates cross-testing against [R-pomp](https://kingaa.github.io/pomp/).

 * report.html.
 The rendering of report.ipynb